Modified date: January 12th, 2023

 Ultimate List of Keyword Research Tips for SEO

-Here are 50 tips for performing keyword research:
+Here are 50 tips for performing keyword research in 2023:

 Determine the main keyword phrase you want to target